Our Areas of Expertise

 We Help Organizations Build a Culture of Allyship

-Allyship training is essential for shifting organizational cultures and leadership behaviors to better advance professionals from equity-seeking communities, including professionals of color, women, LGBTQ+ professionals and professionals from other communities.
-At bci, we bring an in-depth knowledge of DEI best practices and expertise on how to create cultures rooted in active solidarity, expertly breaking down how to embed these behaviors across key talent management areas, including mentorship and sponsorship, work allocation, performance management, leadership opportunities, talent calibration discussions and succession planning and promotions.
+At bci, we hold in-depth knowledge of leadership, talent management, and DEI best practices for creating cultures rooted in allyship, expertly breaking down how to embed these behaviors across areas like: mentorship and sponsorship, work allocation, performance management, leadership opportunities, talent calibration discussions, and succession planning and promotions.

 Did You Know?